zenml-io/zenml/examples/deepchecks_data_validation/README.md

 useful open-source library to painlessly do data validation.
 At its core, `deepchecks` data validation library takes in a reference data set and compares it against another comparison dataset.
 These are both input in the form of a `pandas` dataframe.
-You can receive these results in the form of a `SuiteResult` object, that can be visualized in a notebook or on the browser as a HTML webpage.
+You can receive these results in the form of a `SuiteResult` object that can in turn be visualized in a notebook or in the browser as a HTML webpage.

 ## 🧰 How the example is implemented